 This is a bit of a catch-all record, not intended to direct any traffic, but instead to provide information to external sources.
 A TXT record serves several different purposes depending on your needs.

 An AAAA record is the same as an A record, but this record allows you to point a domain to an IPv6 website address instead of an IPv4 one.

 Don’t worry if all of this seems overwhelming.
 Routing domain data is complex, and these base descriptions barely scratch the surface.
 In most cases, you’ll never need to touch these records and, if you do, most hosting support can handle it for you.

 Web hosting is very intricate.
 Automating computers to route and reroute millions of domain requests within fractions of a second requires some serious engineering.
 Even so, we hope that this broad look at DNS records helped clear some confusion.

 If you want to learn more about web hosting, we dive into the specifics of each host so you can find the one that’s right for you.
 We also have a comprehensive guide on how to change DNS servers for better privacy, security and speed.
-If you’re looking for the best cloud storage service or best VPN provider, we’ve got you covered there, too.
+If you’re looking for the top cloud storage providers or best VPN provider, we’ve got you covered there, too.